oscarlaf03/my_watches_blog/README.md

 Welcome to my blog platform about watches, the main goal is to bring people together to share articles and insights about watches

-## You can the hosted beta version through this public link
+## You can check out the hosted beta version through this public link
   https://my-watches-blog.herokuapp.com/

 ## Main features: